matuzalemmuller/tcc-engtelecom/k8s-deployment/README.md

 ```
 curl -o image.jpg https://cdn.pixabay.com/photo/2017/02/19/16/01/mountaineer-2080138_960_720.jpg
 ```
+* This image has no copyright and has been retrieved from [this page](https://pixabay.com/en/mountaineer-forward-blizzard-stormy-2080138/)

 "Put" the data in the bucket created and change its permissions to public access:
 ```